 I took the train to Recco where they picked me up, and we headed to their place in the wilderness.
 It was a beautiful, little place within a secluded, wooded complex.
 In fact, you couldn’t see it from the road.
-You enter the driveway and go down a steep winding decline to arrive at the complex.
-There, they had their own separate entrance from a garden, an outside dining area covered in luscious grape vines, and a patch of land where you could fire up a barbecue or grow a few vegetables.
-Continue down a dozen steps and you find a communal swimming pool flanked by imposing, cliche Cyprus trees.
-And the Med is in front of me.
+You enter the driveway and go down a steep, winding decline to arrive at the complex.
+Continue down a dozen steps and there was a communal swimming pool flanked by imposing, cliche Cyprus trees, and the Med in front of me.

-The sweeping views to the Mediterranean sea below were magical and serene.
+The sweeping views to the Mediterranean sea below were magical.
 From the front lawn you could see a perched village to the left, and in front and to the right was nothing but sea and mountains.
 I felt like I was in the middle of nowhere.
-The sunset, as I would discover later, was a brilliant fire-orange/red.
-It’s what you imagine of the mountainous, forested, beautiful landscape of Liguria.

 We fired up the grill that night and dined outside as the sun went down.
 The atmosphere had the sights and smells of a campground, but with really great accommodation.
 But if you don’t have friends that are local, don’t fret.
 Search for some excellent hotel options available in the Portofino area.